Published: 15 August 2017

 Fig. 1General view of a dual axis micropositioning stage: 1 – piezostack actuators; 2 – compliant mechanism; 3 – coupling plates; 4 – coupling bolts

-Packet piezoactuator 1 acts to the chain of deformable mechanisms 3, it pushes the platform 6 in the direction of the axis.
-Another packet piezoactuator 2 is mounted in the platform 6 moving in the direction of the axis and it acts to the chain of deformable mechanisms 4 and pushes the platform 5 in the direction of the axis.
+Packet piezoactuator 1 acts to the chain of deformable mechanisms 3, it pushes the platform 6 in the direction of the y axis.
+Another packet piezoactuator 2 is mounted in the platform 6 moving in the direction of the y axis and it acts to the chain of deformable mechanisms 4 and pushes the platform 5 in the direction of the x axis.
 Chains of deformable elements 7 and 8 operate as elements reducing the stiffness.
-Displacements in the directions of the and axes are mutually independent.
+Displacements in the directions of the x and y axes are mutually independent.

 The platform is a single body produced by the special method of processing by using electrical erosion from the aluminium mould material Al 7075 T-6.
-Method of processing by electrical erosion ensures the precision tolerance ±m.
+Method of processing by electrical erosion ensures the precision tolerance ±m.

 3. Design of the experimental setup and procedure of experimental investigation

 General view of the experimental setup is shown in Fig. 2.
-Experimental procedure was conducted when the system was operating in the direction of the axis.
+Experimental procedure was conducted when the system was operating in the direction of the x axis.

 Fig. 3Experimental setup